kobayashi1987/capstone/MachineLearning.md

 // Build a basic analysis programme using Python in colab

 2. 2024.11.07:
-// small adjustment to the python code
+// some adjustment to the python code